Module 12, Part 1: File I/O#

 Reading Data from a File#

-To read data from a file, we can create a java.util.Scanner
+To read data from a file, we can create a java.util.Scanner object, similar to

 the ones we typically use to